LewisLabUCSD/GlyCompare/README.md

 - 1.2. (optional) external_profile_naming.json.
 Glycompare defaults to index names for each sample (e.g. 1,2,3).
-If you want to specify a name for each sample use:
+If you want to specify a name for each sample use. i.e. [example](https://github.com/LewisLabUCSD/GlyCompare/blob/master/example_data/paper_epo/source_data/external_profile_naming.json)